Join our team! View active job postings here.

 President and CEO517‐334‐0559

 Eric joined Michigan Community Capital in 2017 and is the President and CEO.
 Eric is responsible for capitalization, policy, and strategy for MCC and all subsidiaries.
-In his role, Eric works with MCC’s diverse, talented, and LMI accountable Board to ensure the organizations resources are directed to achieve the maximum public policy benefits for disadvantaged people and communities in the State of Michigan.
+In his role, Eric works with MCC’s diverse, talented, and LMI accountable Board to ensure the organizations resources are directed to achieve the maximum public policy benefits for disinvested people and communities in the State of Michigan.

-Eric has a BS in Public Affairs from the Indian University School of Public and Environmental Affairs where he received a full ride as an Evans Scholar.
+Eric has a BS in Public Affairs from the Indiana University School of Public and Environmental Affairs where he received a full ride as an Evans Scholar.
 Eric also has an MBA in Management and Financial Accounting from the University of Liverpool, UK.

 Annie Jenkins, CPA

 Annie Jenkins joined MCC in 2020 in the role as the Chief Financial Officer and the Chief Operating Officer.
 She is a certified public accountant licensed in the state of Michigan.
 She is responsible for guiding MCC on all things financial including MCC’s capitalization strategy, accounting and monitoring cash and non-cash timing impacts, project-level financial performance, budgeting and forecasting, audit/tax preparation and management, and oversight of MCC’s comprehensive impact data.
 As the organization continues to grow and evolve, Annie is heavily involved in process building, implementation, and compliance both at the project level and the enterprise level.

 Prior joining the team at MCC, Annie work for more than 12 years in public accounting at Plante & Moran, PLLC.
 She served as a member of the assurance team and the tax credit consulting team providing assurance, tax, and consulting services to real estate entities involved in New Markets Tax Credit, historic rehabilitation, and low-income housing tax credit projects.